 Jake joined Bison in 2015 as a Project Engineer with the Billings Source Testing group.
 He has a B.S. in Chemical Engineering from Montana State University in Bozeman.
 Jake became the Branch Manager for the Billings office in 2016.
-He oversees stack testing and gas flow monitor (GFM) manufacturing in Billings.
+He is the director of the Ambient Monitoring services and gas flow monitor (GFM) manufacturing in Billings, as well as oversees the source testing in the Billings office.
 Jake has extensive knowledge and experience in flow measurement and stack emission measurement and calculations.
-Jake has earned his QSTI (Qualified Stack Test Individual) certification from the Source Evaluation Society (SES).
-Earning this certification proves Jake’s dedication to quality stack testing services.
-A QSTI designation certifies
+Previously, Jake worked as an MWD Engineer for Baker Hughes.
+He spent two years on

 Certifications: Engineer In Training MSHA/OSHA Safety Trained HAZWOPER Certified Don is a Project Engineer ll and has been with the Ambient Monitoring group in the Billings office of Bison since 1999.
 He has been providing technical services to industrial and governmental clients for over 37 years.
 He holds a Bachelor of Science degree in Environmental Engineering from Montana Tech.
 His project assignments commonly include ambient air and meteorological data collection, quality assurance, processing and reporting.
 He performs quality assurance audits, calibrations and maintenance on a variety of ambient monitoring systems, including PM10, PM2.5, SO2, and meteorological installations.